blacs30/tt-rss-docker/README.md

 Now visit the url set in `SELF_URL_PATH`.

+# Reverse proxy setup

+See [reverse-proxy.md](reverse-proxy.md) for details on how to deploy behind a reverse proxy.

 # Deploy on bare docker

 You can pass the same environment variables as in the openshift